 So, what do you deal with first, intent, or habit?
 The tendency is to start with intention.
 It’s common for people to use affirmations to bolster their intent.
 The idea is to install positive thought scripts to cancel out bad habits.
 Unfortunately, affirmations do not remove the underlying habit.
 And they do not cancel out the power of this unconscious programming.

 This is the reason many people do not have success practicing affirmations.
 You must deal with the more powerful subconscious thought patterns.
 Deal with the source of the bad habit first.
-Then, reprogram using affirmations.
+Then we can reprogram using affirmations.
+Many people try to overlay positive affirmations on negative programming.
+This is why affirmations don’t work.
+Affirmations don’t replace the bad programming.

 So, living out of intent instead of habit results from a two-step process.
 First, fix pre-existing subconscious thought patterns.
 Then, reprogram the subconscious patterns with healthy data.